 Ways to stop your period

-Ethinyl estradiol-norethisteron is a medication typically used to treat irregular uterine bleeding, but it can also be used to stop or delay a period under medical supervision.
-This medication works by maintaining high levels of progesterone and estrogen in the bloodstream, which will prevent ovulation and delay your period.
+Ethinyl estradiol-norethisterone is a medication typically used to treat irregular uterine bleeding, but it is also highly effective for delaying a period under medical supervision.
+This medication works by maintaining high levels of progesterone and estrogen in the bloodstream, which prevents ovulation and delays the shedding of the uterine lining.

-Taking ethinyl estradiol-norethisteron pills will allow you to get your period sooner or later by two to three days.
-After a few days of use, it’s common for there to be some spotting due to a light shedding of the uterus, which is not a period.
+Taking ethinyl estradiol-norethisterone pills allows you to delay your period by several days.
+Once you stop taking the medication, your period will typically arrive two to three days later.
+After a few days of use, it is common to experience some spotting, which is a light shedding of the uterus and not a full period.

 A hormonal IUD, like the Mirena, reduces the amount of blood lost during a period, and in some cases, it can stop bleeding altogether.
 This happens due to the hormone typically found in IUDs called levonorgestrel, which works very similarly to progesterone (a hormone produced by the ovaries).
 Levonorgestrel makes vaginal fluid thicker and changes the uterine lining, which will prevent pregnancy and stop a period.